‘We all thought that he would be the one’

 “I think it hit him hard.
 It hit all of us hard,” Briscoe says.
 “We all thought that he would be the one.”

-Madden took over as head coach in 1969, Dickey’s second season, and went looking to groom a backup for Lamonica.
+Madden took over as coach in 1969, Dickey’s second season, and went looking to groom a backup for Lamonica.
 Davis kept his word: The Raiders let both Dickey and Stabler play in a rookie scrimmage against the Dallas Cowboys.
 Dickey held his own, outperforming Cowboys star Roger Staubach in a 33-0 win.

 “This is for me,” Dickey said afterward.
 “I’ll leave the pass catching to those 9.5 sprinters.”

 Then another door opened for Dickey.
-On the eve of the Raiders’ preseason game against the Chiefs, in Birmingham, Ala., Stabler quit.
-He was “tired of football,” according to reports, but the timing made some wonder if Dickey was on the verge of breaking through.
+On the eve of the Raiders’ preseason game against the Chiefs in Birmingham, Stabler quit.
+He was “tired of football,” according to reports, but the timing made some wonder if Dickey was on the cusp of breaking through.

 “Even [Stabler] was thinking, ‘This guy is going to beat me out,’ ” Hurd says.
 (Stabler died in 2015.)